JatindeKumar/LocateMyUsers/README.md

 # LocateMyUsers
-An convenient way to populate user location on map view with custom annotations and reverse geocoded location names using **Koltin Multiplatform Binary**.
+An convenient way to populate user location on map view with custom annotations and reverse geocoded location names using **Kotlin Multiplatform Binary**.

 # Installation & Testing